jrdelgado2018/GOV1347/blogs/blog1/Blog-One.md

 “hotter” than the corresponding G.O.P. vote shares.
 We see this across the west, midwest, and south.
 So, why are the nationwide seat and vote percentages so close?
-Well, there are a smaller number of states, mostly located in the northeast, where the Democrats won many more seats than votes.
-These states tended to be larger (for example, New York, Massachusetts, and Maryland), which offset the effects of Republicans winning many more seats than votes in more, but smaller states.
+Well, there are a smaller number of states, mostly located in the northeast, where the Democrats won proportionally more seats than votes.
+These states (for example, New York, Massachusetts, and Maryland) tend to be larger than the states in which Republicans won more seats than votes.
+In aggregate, the two effects offset each other.

 ## Comparing to the 2000 Election